github-cloud/atlas-help/terraform/runs/index.html.md

 [automatically apply](/help/terraform/runs/automatic-applies), but this option is disabled by default.

+## Environment Locking

+During run execution, Atlas will lock the environment to prevent other plans and applies from executing simultaneously.
+When the run completes, the next pending run, if any, will be started.

+An administrator of the environment can also manually lock the environment, for example during a maintenance period.

+You can see the lock status of an environment, and lock/unlock the environment by visiting that environment's settings page.

+## Notifications

 To receive alerts when user confirmation is needed or for any other phase of the run process, you can
 [enable run notifications](/help/terraform/runs/notifications) for your